 You might be asking what is the meaning of adverse media?
 How do you screen clients for negative news?
 What does the law say about adverse media checks?
-Sources of adverse information and where to check for them?
+What are the sources of adverse information and where to check for them?

 To answer your questions, we’ve written a complete guide for better understanding.
 Let’s proceed with the definition of adverse media.